-Example

-2. The Weighted Number of Meals Provided Allocation Method -

-Calculation of Ratios of Meals Served to Both Adults and Children

-(This allocation method is to be used when a central kitchen serves both children and adults).
+Example 2.
+The Weighted Number of Meals Provided Allocation Method Calculation of Ratios of Meals Served to Both Adults and Children (This allocation method is to be used when a central kitchen serves both children and adults).

-A central kitchen provides meals to three different programs: a day care that serves children a.
-Total Meal Count

-3-5 years old; a day care that serves to children 6-12 years old; and a NF that serves only adults.
+A central kitchen provides meals to three different programs: a day care that serves children3-5 years old; a day care that serves to children 6-12 years old; and a NF that serves only adults.
 The provider kept meal counts on each of the three programs.